ThomasKur/Sentinel-Content-Dev/Playbooks/ThreatView_IPBlockList/readme.md

 ## Prerequisites

 1. This playbook has a dependency on the BatchImport playbook
-2. Create a service principal that has access to the Sentinel Log Analytics workspace
+2. Service principal that has access to the Sentinel Log Analytics workspace

 ## Configurations

 * After importing the playbook, open the playbook and configure the connection for the Azure Monitor connector.
+Configure the API connection to connect with a service principal.

 ![](https://github.com/alexverboon/Sentinel-Content-Dev/blob/59c92c63e8b4e3dc7bbfeda66b634aee40211cf7/Playbooks/ThreatView_IPBlockList/images/azuremonitor-connection.png)